mattkelly/traffic-light/README.md

-This is a simple traffic light system with two lights, used to demonstrate fault tolerant design using Triple Modular Redundancy (TMR).
+This is a simple traffic light system with two lights used to demonstrate fault tolerant design using Triple Modular Redundancy (TMR).

 Target platform: Spartan-3E